 When you send your print job, pause for a moment to make sure it's set to print to 8.5x11" US letter-sized paper.

 PDF files are compressed files.
 Before printing, the document must be uncompressed in the system.
 While the file size you see might be 10MB, its uncompressed size could be hundreds of MB!
 Jobs whose uncompressed file size is more than 300MB will be denied when they hit the server to maintain reasonable printing times at the printers.
 To print your job, print sections of pages at a time.
-If you would like help optimizing a PDF file so it is able to print in its entirety, please visit our service desk.
+If you would like help optimizing a PDF file so it is able to print in its entirety, please visit the Computing Help Desk.

 Can I track my printer usage?